lowlevel-studios/docker-android-build-box/README.md

 ## Docker Build Image

-If you want to build docker image by yourself, you can use following `docker build` command to build your image.
+If you want to build the docker image locally, you can use the following `docker build` command to build the image.
-The image itself is up to 3 GB (can change significantly on every build if sdk components change), so check your free disk space before building it.
+The image itself is up to 6 GB (can change significantly on every build if sdk components change), so check your free disk space before building it.

     docker build -t android-build-box .

 ## Contribution

-If you want to enhance this docker image for fix something, feel free to send [pull request](https://github.com/Conhea/docker-android-build-box/pull/new/master).
+If you want to enhance this docker image or fix something, feel free to send a [pull request](https://github.com/Conhea/docker-android-build-box/pull/new/master).

 ## References